Ngā ratonga Kapua

 Recommendations

-The contract terms and conditions should state that, if the contract is terminated, the information and records will be returned in a usable form, and removed permanently from the service provider's systems.
+The contract terms and conditions should state that, if the contract is terminated, your organisation’s information and records will be returned in a usable form and removed permanently from the cloud service provider's systems.

-Check that the contract includes specific details about termination, and fate of information and records hosted.
+Check that the contract includes specific details about termination, and the fate of information and records hosted.

 Key questions

-What are the conditions if the organisation terminates the contract?
-Will the organisation be stuck, or locked-in (information lock-in, platform lock-in, tool lock-in), with their current provider because of the complications and costs of switching to a new provider?
+What are the conditions if you terminate the contract?
+Will your organisation be stuck, or locked-in (for example, by information lock-in, platform lock-in, tool lock-in), with your current provider because of the complications and costs of switching to a new provider?

 If necessary, can the information and records be easily migrated to another provider, without the integrity of the information and records being compromised?

-In the event that a provider is changed, would the new provider have an obligation to honour the conditions in the previous contract?
-Would the organisation be guaranteed continued access to their information and records?
+If the provider is changed, would the new provider have an obligation to honour the conditions in the previous contract?
+Would your organisation be guaranteed continued access to your information and records?

-What format will the information and records be exported back to the organisation in (such as an open format), and how long it will take before the information and records can be accessed again following termination of the contract?
+In what format will the information and records be exported back to you (such as an open format), and how long will it take before the information and records can be accessed again following termination of the contract?

-What costs would be involved for the organisation?
+What costs would be involved for your organisation?

 If the service provider enhances your information and records in the cloud, will you also get a copy of those?
 Or is the agreement solely for the original versions?